Home Programme » Plenary Speakers

 University of Cambridge, United Kingdom

 Prof. Sir David Baulcombe received his BSc degree in botany from the University of Leeds in 1973 and his PhD from the University of Edinburgh, UK, and was then a postdoctoral fellow at McGill University and at the University of Georgia, USA.
 On returning to the UK, he joined the Plant Breeding Institute (PBI) in Cambridge and started his career as an independent scientist.
 In 1988 he joined the Sainsbury Laboratory, Norwich and was appointed as Professor at the University of East Anglia, and in 2007 he became the Professor of Botany at Cambridge University.
-He serves on several committees and study sections, was elected a Member of the European Molecular Biology Organization (EMBO), was a president of the International Society of Plant Molecular Biology and is a senior advisor for The EMBO Journal.
+He serves on several committees and study sections, was President of the Biochemical Society, and was elected a Member of the European Molecular Biology Organization (EMBO), Fellow of the Royal Society and Foreign Associate Member of the US National Academy of Sciences.
+He has received several distinctions and awards including the Wolf Prize for Agriculture and he shared the Lasker Award for Basic Biomedical Science.
 Sir David Baulcombe’s research has contributed to the fields of virus movement, genetic regulation, disease resistance, and gene silencing.
 With Andrew Hamilton he discovered the small interfering RNA that is the specificity determinant in RNA-mediated gene silencing.
 His group demonstrated that while viruses can induce gene silencing, some viruses encode proteins that suppress gene silencing.
 He also helped to unravel the importance of small interfering RNA in epigenetics and in defence against viruses.